astr2k/spring-security-issue-demo/README.md

-## Demo project to reproduce spring-security issue
+## Demo project to reproduce spring-security issue #13140

+Link to the issue: https://github.com/spring-projects/spring-security/issues/13140

-Spring Boot application has two REST endpoints that mapped to the same path but different HTTP methods - see `com.example.reproduce.controller.ItemController` class.
+This Spring Boot demo application has two REST endpoints that mapped to the same path but different HTTP methods - see `com.example.reproduce.controller.ItemController` class.

 Permissions configuration: PUT endpoint may be executed only by user having "ADMIN" role, GET endpoint is permitted for all - see `com.example.reproduce.config.WebSecurityConfig` class.